event-sourcery/event-sourcery/README.md

 The first time that Personal Data is stored for `PersonalKey`, `cryptographic details` are assigned to the `Personal Key`.
 The `Personal Cryptography Store` can be queried to get the `cryptographic details`.
 The `cryptographic details` should never be cached and should always instead be queried from the `Personal Cryptography Store`.

 The `cryptographic details` are used for decrypting private personal data.

+# Notes #

+1. Serialize() and Deserialize() are different from toString() and fromString().
+The former methods are used SPECIFICALLY for serialization.
+The latter are used for utilizing strings as implementation or for outputting (for example to read models or exceptions).